metashell/metashell/README.md

 * To run the generated binaries, you need to copy the dependent dlls into the same directory with the executable or into a directory on the `PATH`.
 The dependent dlls are `libclang.dll` and `edit.dll`.

+#### Standard header files on Windows

+The `windows_headers` directory contains the [MinGW](http://mingw.org/) header files.
+To be able to use the standard header files from Metashell, you need to pass `metashell.exe` the `-I<path to the windows_headers directory>` argument.

+The `tools/get_windows_headers.sh' script can (re)download these MinGW standard header files from the [Cygwin](http://cygwin.org/) project.
+You need to run this script on Linux.

 ## Getting started